ProgrammerNomad/likha/docs/api/html.md

 ## createEditor()

-Creates and initializes a Likha editor instance.
+Creates and initializes a LikhaEditor instance.

 ```typescript
 import { createEditor } from '@likhaeditor/likhaeditor';